GovTechSG/techpass-user-docs/docs/request-for-seed-provisioning.md

 2. Sign in to your TechPass account.
 <kbd>![sign-in](assets/images/access-sgts-services-using-techpass/log-in-with-techpass.png)</kbd>

-> **Note**
-> If you are a public officer you may be prompted to log in to the WOG account first before proceeding to TechPass account.

 You will now be prompted to approve your TechPass sign-in.
 A number will be shown on your browser.

  <kbd>![number-mfa](assets/images/onboarding/po-non-se/mfa-number-displayed-on-screen.png)</kbd>

-3. On the Authenticator app, enter the number shown, and tap **Yes** to authenticate this sign-in.
+3. On the Authenticator app, enter the number shown, and tap **Yes**.

 4. Hover over your account name and click **My Account**.